Do you want to treat yourself to some intense and wild riding by watching Boyd Hilder‘s BMX videos?

-I do not even know where to start with the trick, so I rather won’t.
-Sit back, relax and enjoy yourself in three minutes of goodness from Down Under.
+I do not know where to start with the tricks, so I won’t.
+Sit back, relax, and enjoy three minutes of goodness from Down Under.

-Also, I really do like that Boyd wears a helmet – it just makes everything more sense.
+Also, I like that Boyd wears a helmet – it just makes more sense.

 Okay, we all knew this one is coming, at least everyone who’s on track with the latest Boyd Hilder bike check.